yilverdeja/ae-hk-wait-times/README.md

 Commonly used types can be found in `/lib/types.ts` but it's not structured, and hard to understand.

+### Add Chinese
+For Chinese speakers, add the option to switch between English, Traditional or Simplified Chinese.

 ### Display previous hourly averages on current day

 On the hospital chart for the current day, rather than only displaying a bar with the wait time at the current hour, also show the previous hour wait times so users can see if the it's following a trend or not.